I Know What You Did Last Summer (2025 film): Casting

 Negotiations between Hewitt and the studio took time, largely due to a scheduling conflict between the upcoming film and her commitment to the television series 9-1-1.
 As a major representative of the I Know What You Did Last Summer franchise, Hewitt had made it clear that she would reprise the character of Julie only if she were given a more substantial role in the new installment.
 In an interview with Parade, she explained, "If I'm going to come back 27 years later, I don't want to just be in it for five seconds.
 I don't want it to just be that thing like, 'Oh, there's the ghost of I Know What You Did past—here she is.'
 I want to carve out the time to really be in it, to make it matter for people."
 In December, Hewitt announced her return via Instagram.

 Robinson later shared that "there was no movie" without Hewitt and Prinze Jr. and that she "worked really closely" with the two returning actors while developing the story, ensuring they crafted versions of the characters that felt right to them.

 Prinze Jr. indicated he thought his work with Hewitt in the film was their best yet together, telling People Magazine: "I know when we got together, they're the best scenes that we've put on camera together, of any of the three movies.
 I'm really proud of the work that Love and I got to do on screen."

 Filming

 Production was ready in October 2024, with principal photography in progress that month in New South Wales, Australia, with Elisha Christian as cinematographer.
 Locations include Newport Beach, White Bay and Paddington in Sydney.
 Filming continued in Los Angeles in February and March 2025, and finished on March 13.
-Additional last-minute shooting was conducted in early June 2025 to add a new ending in which Madelyn Cline's character survives (she died originally) and for a short scene in which Cline looked at a framed photo of Sarah Michelle Gellar's legacy character at a grave site.
+Additional last-minute shooting was conducted in early June 2025 to add a new ending in which Madelyn Cline's character survives (she died originally) and a short scene in which Cline looks at a framed photo of Sarah Michelle Gellar's legacy character at a grave site.

 Chanda Dancy was hired to compose the score.